mpv-player/mpv/DOCS/man/input.rst

     ``file-local-options/<option name>``.
 The player will wait until all hooks are run.

+``on_load_fail``
+    Called after after a file has been opened, but failed to.
+This can be used to provide a fallback in case native demuxers failed to recognize the file, instead of always running before the native demuxers like ``on_load``.
+Demux will only be retried if ``stream-open-filename`` was changed.

 ``on_preloaded``
     Called after a file has been opened, and before tracks are selected and decoders are created.
 This has some usefulness if an API users wants